rwberendsen/eldiem/README.md

 - Struct type, having named fields of any type
   - With required constraint on each field
   - Embedded structs, inspired by the Go programming language, to model composition
+  - A flag on how to treat unexpected fields: FAIL, IGNORE, STORE, more on this below
 - Union type, to model inheritance
   - With conditional type constraints, based on a sibling String field with allowed values set; e.g., if `event_type == 'OrderPlaced'` then `payload_type == 'Order'`.
 This can be used to model oneOf types as well, perhaps; maybe even anyOf, allOf from JSON schema; this is a very complicated area of JSON schema; the OpenAPI spec actually bolts inheritance onto JSON schema in a bad way; actually true inheritance is not expressible in JSON schema, this is a shortcoming of it.
 - Collection of scalar types